ASNA/SunFarm/docs/merging-two-screens.md

 In particular, declaring files in RPG would make available *global* fields that provided access to active records defined in these files (Database or Workstation).

 ASNA Monarch Runtime uses [Partial classes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) to *complete* the equivalent database facilities built-into RPG Language.
+>Note: When adding new database file references to a C# Program, the implementation of the *partial* IO classes needs to be re-generated.
+We will show later in this chapter how that is done.

 ### Declaring Sales and Returns Database file